Nexis-Network/homepage/content/docs/guides/branch-promote.md

 </details>

 <Admonition type="note">
-Promoting a branch to primary can also be performed using the Exzo Network Console or CLI.
-See [Set a branch as primary](/docs/manage/branches#set-a-branch-as-primary) for Exzo Network Console instructions.
-See [Exzo Network CLI commands — branches](/docs/reference/cli-branches#set-primary) for CLI instructions.
+Promoting a branch to primary can also be performed using the Nexis Network Console or CLI.
+See [Set a branch as primary](/docs/manage/branches#set-a-branch-as-primary) for Nexis Network Console instructions.
+See [Nexis Network CLI commands — branches](/docs/reference/cli-branches#set-primary) for CLI instructions.
 </Admonition>

 You should now have a new primary branch, and because you moved the compute endpoint from your old primary branch to the new one, you do not need to change the connection details in your applications.
 Once you have validated the change, consider deleting your old primary branch to save storage space.
 See [Delete a branch with the API](/docs/manage/branches#delete-a-branch-with-the-api).